 Microwaves propagate slower in pipes than in free space.
-This effect depends on the inside diameter of the pipe and is automatically taken into account by the RTG.
+This effect depends on the inside diameter of the pipe and is automatically taken into account by the 7532 RTG.
 It is only necessary to enter the pipe diameter for applications in a bypass or stilling well.
+If mounting the 7532 RTG on stilling wells with a widening of the pipe, the inner diameter of the lower part of the pipe (d2 as shown in Figure 7-5) must be entered.
+This is the part of the stilling well where the measurement is actually performed.